Skip to main content

 The Foundation for Rural Service (FRS) Scholarship

-For the twentieth year, NCC is excited to offer students in our local school districts the opportunity to apply for this national scholarship program sponsored by our national affiliate, NTCA – The Rural Broadband Association.
-In 2024, FRS will award thirty (30) $2,500 scholarships to rural high school seniors.
+For the twenty-first year, NCC is excited to offer students in our local school districts the opportunity to apply for this national scholarship program sponsored by our national affiliate, NTCA – The Rural Broadband Association.
+In 2025, FRS will award thirty (30) $2,500 scholarships to rural high school seniors.
 This scholarship is not available to students in post-secondary institutions.
 Local students in our service area will be competing with other rural students in our NTCA region, which includes ND, SD, MN, and WI.
 Should a student from our service area be selected to receive one of the 30 scholarships, FRS will fund $2,000 and NCC will fund $500.
 The FRS scholarship is not a scholarship based on grade point average.
 Rather, it is geared toward seniors who are good, solid students, but may not qualify for scholarship programs based solely upon GPA.
 Some preference may be given to individuals expressing an interest to return to work in a rural area following graduation.
-Applications must be submitted online to FRS by February 16, 2024, using this link: https://www.frs.org/scholarships .
+Applications must be submitted online to FRS by February 14, 2025, using this link: https://www.frs.org/scholarships .
+One application qualifies a student for all applicable available FRS Scholarships.

 View Application Information